anjal-amin/lwf/_posts/2024-09-16-welcome-to-jekyll.markdown

 Human error is a common challenge in lab environments.
 Automation helps mitigate these errors by performing tasks with high accuracy and consistency.
 This not only ensures reliable results but also improves the overall quality of your research and data.
 Our systems are tailored to meet your specific needs, ensuring that every process is optimized for your lab’s unique requirements.

+### Example: Receiving Data from a Raspberry Pi
+To illustrate how automation can streamline data collection, consider this simple Python script.
+It receives a signal from a remote Raspberry Pi and stores the data in a Google Cloud Platform (GCP) database.

 ```python
 import requests
 import json